aerni/statamic-dynamic-cache/README.md

 # Dynamic Cache ![Statamic](https://flat.badgen.net/badge/Statamic/3.0+/FF269E)
-If you ever used Statamic's static caching with the `full` strategy, you know that it doens't play well with forms and dynamic listings like `sort="random"`.
+If you ever used Statamic's static caching with the `full` strategy, you know that it doesn't play well with forms and dynamic listings like `sort="random"`.
 This is where Dynamic Cache steps in.
-It dynamically updates the `exclude` and invaldation `rules` array in your `static_caching.php` config based on a boolean in your entries' content.
+It dynamically updates the `exclude` and invalidation `rules` array in your `static_caching.php` config based on a boolean in your entries' content.

 Dynamic Cache is a lifesaver for sites with complex page builders based on Replicator and Bard.
-Your page builder might have dozens of components of which only one requires dynamic functionality.
-Without this addon, you'd have to do without full static caching, because you'd never know which page would include that one component that doesn't work when chached statically.
+Your page builder might have dozens of components, of which there is only one that requires dynamic functionality.
+Without this addon, you'd have to do without full static caching because you'd never know which page actually included that one component that doesn't work when cached statically.

 ## Features
 - Adds your entries' URLs to the static caching `exclude` array
 - Populates the invalidation `rules` array
-- Updates the config whenever you save or delete an entry, or change the structure of a collection
+- Updates the config whenever you save or delete an entry or change the structure of a collection
 - Artisan Command to manually trigger a config update

 >**Note:** This addon currently only works with collection entries.